 In 1850, three small dogs were discovered in the state of Chihuahua.
 By 1904, the American Kennel Club (AKC) had recognized them as a breed.
 When Rhumba king Xavier Cugat showed up in films of the late 1920s and 1930s carrying a Chihuahua under his arm, the breed took off.

 What Chihuahuas are known for

 With domed heads and prominent eyes, Chihuahuas come in almost any color combination from solid to marked or splashed.
-Typical colors for a Chihuahua’s coat include fawn, red, cream, chocolate, white, black and mixed.
+Typical colors are fawn, red, cream, chocolate, white, black or mixed.

 The AKC recognizes two types of Chihuahuas:

 - Long coated ones.

 Within each type, a Chihuahua can have a round, apple-shaped head or a more longer deer-shaped head.
 (The AKC only recognizes the apple-shaped head.)

 These tend to be one-person dogs who prefer the company of other Chihuahuas.
 Like terriers, they can be easily provoked to attack.
 They tremble or shiver when stressed, excited or cold.
 Den-loving dogs, they burrow in pillows, blankets and clothes hampers.
 Unlike other small dogs, they don’t need a lot of grooming.